-Inside: How much money does a blogger make?
+How much money does a blogger make?
 How do you make a post go viral?
-The top 5 most-asked blogging questions answered in detail – no BS!
+These are your top 5 most-asked blogging questions answered in detail – no BS!

 I love to research and see what other bloggers are up to — it’s one of the best ways to learn and grow your own business as well as find inspiration and encouragement.
 I can’t help but get excited when I read about another mama that’s making major dough working from home!
 It’s so inspiring and gets me jazzed up about my own blog.